-The child's parent should provide evidence (e.g., a note from a health care provider) that their household member has been released from isolation at the time the child returns to child care.
+The parent should provide evidence (e.g., a note from a health care provider) that the household contact has been released from isolation at the time the child returns to child care.

-The above guidance assumes that the child does not develop symptoms of COVID-19 at any time during their quarantine.
-If the child develops symptoms, the child may be considered to have probable COVID-19.
-The child's health care provider and the local health department should be consulted to determine if the child should be tested and how long the child needs to remain excluded from the child care program.
+The above guidance assumes that a child does not develop symptoms of COVID-19 at any time during their quarantine.
+If a child develops symptoms, the child may be considered to have COVID-19-like illness and the child's health care provider and the local health department should be consulted to determine if the child should be tested and how long the child needs to remain excluded from the child care program.